 Let’s start with Authority, which comes in a couple of forms.

-Whether you’re looking at DR (Ahrefs) or No. of RD’s (Referring Domains), Authority is a calculation made from other links being crawled, or the amount of links that that site has.
+Whether you’re looking at DR (Ahrefs) or No. of RD’s (Referring Domains), Authority is a calculation made from other links being crawled or the number of links that that site has.

 A simpler way to look at what makes up Authority is this:

 - The number of links to the entire site (DR)

 - The number of links to the page (UR)